How our choice-based letting system works

 Once we or the housing association have successfully completed our verification checks, we will make you an offer of tenancy and advise if you are able to view the property or not.
 Viewings are only available for certain property types.

 We will arrange an appointment to sign your tenancy agreement.

-If you don't like a property and don't want to live there, you need to complete and return an offer refusal form.
+If you don not like a property and don not want to live there, you need to complete and return an offer refusal form.
 This will be included in your offer letter.
 Your reasons will be considered by a senior officer.

 If you refuse an offer that has been deemed reasonable by us or the relevant housing association, you will be removed from the housing register.

 You should visit the area before placing a bid.
 This is because refusing an offer based on area is not deemed reasonable, so may lead to you being removed from the housing register.

 As well as signing a tenancy agreement, you will need to pay rent in advance to secure the property.

 If you intend to pay weekly, you will need to pay one week's rent in advance.
 If you intend to pay fortnightly, you will need to pay a fortnight's rent in advance.
 If you intend to pay monthly, you will need to pay a month’s rent in advance.